Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 Species in 'thick green' are shown in an image.

-(ARUNDINARIA = family; gigantea = species; 'Macon' = varieties)
+(ARUNDINARIA = genus; gigantea = species; 'Macon' = varieties)

 ACIDOSASA